Marine Drive station

 Marine Drive is an elevated station on the Canada Line of Metro Vancouver's SkyTrain rapid transit system.
 The station is located at the intersection of Cambie Street and SW Marine Drive in Vancouver, British Columbia.

 Location

 The station is located on the southeast corner of the intersection of Southwest Marine Drive and Cambie Street.
 It serves the residential areas of Marpole and the Vancouver South Slope.
-There are also some shops located across the street from the station, including Marine Gateway, a large retail hub featuring franchises such as A&W, T&T Supermarket, and a Cineplex movie theatre.
+The area surrounding the station includes the Marine Gateway retail hub and a movie theatre.

 Marine Drive station is the only Canada Line station in the City of Vancouver with above-ground station platforms.
 Near 64th Avenue, just a few blocks north of the station, the line transitions to a cut-and-cover tunnel and remains underground all the way to the northern terminus at Waterfront station.
-South of Marine Drive station, the line crosses the Fraser River on the North Arm Bridge, a purpose-built bridge similar to the Skybridge for the Expo Line.
+South of Marine Drive station, the line crosses the Fraser River on the North Arm Bridge, a purpose-built bridge similar to the SkyBridge for the Expo Line.